This article was developed in partnership with the Union of Students in Ireland (USI).

 Socialise within social restrictions

 Before socialising it is important to check the most up to date COVID-19 restrictions, to make sure the information you have around socialising is correct.
-Currently you are allowed to meet outside with one other household once you follow the Government's guidelines on social distancing.
+Currently, except for in County Kildare, you are allowed to meet and socialise with other people once you follow the Government’s guidelines on social distancing.
 This means that you are allowed to spend time with people from your course once you follow the restrictions in place.

 Feeling overwhelmed or want to talk to someone right now?